 The plan is to leave on the morning of the 26th of August and arrive in Boston on the 1st.
 En route, I’ll visit 5 cities, 4 of which are former cities in which I resided: Nashville, Charlotte, Washington, D.C., and Philadelphia (for those keeping count at home, D.C. is not one of the 10 Cities, but I did live there for a summer).
 New York City will be the 5th.
 Obviously, NYC is the 10th city and I haven’t lived there yet, but it is my favorite metropolis and I can’t see passing up an opportunity to visit.

-Hopefully in each city I’ll find time (and an internet connection) to write up a brief blog post about my travels.
+Hopefully in each city I’ll find time (and an internet connection) to write up a brief blog post about my latest cross-country trek.

 That’s right, for 1 week only, I’m going to be an honest to dog travel blogger.
 Well, I’ll try at least.